Eating Well with Balance and Dizziness Disorders

 Gonzalez A et al. Migraines are correlated with higher levels of nitrate-nitrite-, and oxide-reducing oral microbes in the American gut project cohort.
 (2017).
 American Society for Microbiology. mSystems.
 Available from: http://bit.ly/2TPdC14

 Huppée R. Nutrition and exercise: their role in improving balance and preventing falls.
-Talk presented to BC Balance and Dizziness, July 2014.
+Talk presented to Balance & Dizziness Canada, July 2014.

 Lonnie M et al. Protein for life: review of optimal protein intake, sustainable dietary sources and the effect on appetite in ageing adults.
 Nutrients 2018, 10, 360.
 Available from: http://bit.ly/2JStGiI

 Moffett A, Swash M, Scott DF.
 Effect of tyramine in migraine: a double-blind study.
 Journal of Neurology, Neurosurgery, and Psychiatry.
 1972;35(4):496-9.
 Available from: http://bit.ly/2Wv4joE

 Rea PA, Ronan N. Systemic disease considerations in the management of the dizzy patient.
 Lea J, Pothier D (eds): Vestibular Disorders.
 Adv Otorrhinolaryngol.
 Basel, Karger, 2019, vol 82, pp 150-163.
 Available from: https://bit.ly/333IFMc

 Sodium in Canada.
 Health Canada.
 March 1, 2017.
 Available from: http://bit.ly/2TIvvyD Accessed August 28, 2019.